intel/libvpl/doc/surface_sharing_apis_overview.md

 pmfxVPPOutSurface->FrameInterface->Release(pmfxVPPOutSurface);
 ```

-### Importing a VAAPI surface as a oneVPL frame for encoding
+### Importing a VAAPI surface as a Intel® VPL frame for encoding

 ```
 // get interface with import function (only call once per session)